-In addition to first month’s rent, most landlords require 2 months’ rent as a security deposit.
+In addition to the first month’s rent, many landlords request two months’ rent as a security deposit.
 Students must be prepared with sufficient funds to prove they can support a rent without a job.

 French law requires that all tenants have housing insurance.
 Your landlord will require it too.
 You will need ‘multi-risque’, a comprehensive policy that covers water damage, fire or explosion, and theft.
 This type of insurance can be obtained from private home insurance companies and from many banks.
 If your apartment is ever robbed, you must file a police report.
 Any damages to your apartment must be reported immediately to your insurance company, both by phone and by registered letter.